-Your Vision Is the Anchor.
-Not the Extras.
+Your Vision Is the Anchor — Not the Extras

 Not the marketing tactic.

-Not even the logo refresh.
+Not even the redesigned logo.

 But that quiet, personal clarity that whispers:

-“This is why I started.”
+“This is why I began.”

 “This is where I’m going.”

-“This is what matters.”
+“This matters.”

-If you’ve ever felt like your practice is evolving faster than you can keep up with—this is your reminder: you don’t need to chase every strategy.
+If you’ve ever felt like your practice is growing faster than you can keep up, this is your reminder:

 You need to return to your center.

-Because without a vision, branding becomes noise.
+Because without vision, branding becomes noise — and growth becomes burnout.

 What Is Vision, Really?

-• What do I want to be known for in five years?
+What do I want to be known for in five years?

-This is what gives your brand soul.
+This is what gives your brand its soul.

-This is what gives your choices weight.
+This is what gives your decisions weight.

 from those who build a legacy.

-You don’t need to have a five-year plan.
+You don’t need a five-year plan.

-You don’t need to write a brand manifesto.
+You don’t need a manifesto.

-You just need to get honest.
+You just need honesty with yourself.

-Take 10 minutes today and ask yourself:
+Take 10 minutes today and answer:

 🖋️ What do I no longer want to carry in my practice?